Duet3D/wiki-content/User_manual/Connecting_hardware/Display_12864.md

 | Expansion pin 4 (EXP_0) | EXP 1 pin 7 | LcdA0Pin |
 | Expansion pin 5 (EXP_1) | EXP 1 pin 8 | LcdCSPin |

+#### Neopixel LED backlight support

+**RRF 3.5 and later:** Neopixel support may work in RRF 3.5 on the Duet 2 Meastro, however this has not been tested by Duet3D.
+The maximum number supported would be limited by available RAM.

-**NOTE**: As of RRF v3.4.5, the Duet 2 Maestro does not currently support the M150 command for controlling addressable LEDs/NeoPixel backlights, because Maestro is very short of spare outputs.
+**RRF v3.4.5 and earlier:** The Duet 2 Maestro does not currently support the M150 command for controlling addressable LEDs/NeoPixel backlights, because Maestro is very short of spare outputs.
 Displays with a fixed backlight should work, eg Fysetc Mini12864 Panel V1.2 (NOT V2.0 or V2.1), but have not been tested.

 ### Duet 2 WiFi/Ethernet

 RepRapFirmware 3.2 and later support a 12864 display using ST7567 controller.
 RepRapFirmware 3.3 added support for a short string of Neopixels on Duet WiFi and Ethernet, so boards that use a Neopixel for the backlight should be able to be controlled.
-See [this thread on the forum](https://forum.duet3d.com/topic/22351/) for more details.
+See [this thread on the forum](https://forum.duet3d.com/topic/22351/){target=_blank} for more details.

 You will need to make up your own wiring loom, connected as follows: